 Maffra to Stratford (10 km)

-- Heading east it is straight and flat.
+- This section is straight and flat.

 Stratford is a small town with basic visitors’ facilities, including cafes and restaurants.